 The spread of Zika virus, as well as other emerging Aedes mosquito-transmitted diseases, such as dengue and chikungunya, is due in part to man-made factors.
 Urbanization and possibly climate change create additional environments for the Aedes mosquitoes to live and breed, and human migration facilitates the spread of viruses around the globe.
 Air travelers can easily spread viruses when they become infected in one country and then board a plane to travel to another country and pass on the virus.
 Because the majority of Zika virus-infected people do not have any symptoms, it is not possible to detect infected people entering a country.

-Dr. Rebecca Rico-Hesse and her colleagues are involved in a number of experiments to isolate and analyze Zika virus samples to learn more about the virus and how it replicates.
-Additionally, they would also like to determine the potential for transmission of Zika virus in mosquitoes collected in the Houston area.
+There are several research projects related to Zika virus ongoing within the Department.
+Dr. Rebecca Rico-Hesse and her colleagues are involved in a number of experiments to isolate and analyze Zika virus samples to learn more about the virus and how it replicates and to determine the potential for transmission of Zika virus in mosquitoes collected in the Houston area.
+Dr. Shital Patel and coworkers are investigating immune responses in patients infected with Zika virus to inform future vaccine clinical trials.

-The long-term goals of research on Zika virus include developing more accurate tests to detect the virus in infected people (current tests have limitations in that they detect only recent infections or detect infections with other related viruses), obtaining more knowledge about the transmission paths of the virus, understanding how the virus causes disease, and developing a safe and effective vaccine against Zika virus.
+The long-term goals of research on Zika virus include developing more accurate tests to detect the virus in infected people (current tests have limitations in that they detect only recent infections or detect infections with other related viruses), obtaining more knowledge about the transmission paths of the virus, understanding how the virus causes disease and its effects on the human immune system, and developing a safe and effective vaccine against Zika virus.

 Investigation of host cell types and entry factors that mediate Zika virus transmission